Justin Mann

 2024 | Trade – Air Conditioning and Refrigeration

 “I hope to travel back to Japan and further engage myself within the trade community.
 This would be a great opportunity to learn more about the efforts in tools, materials and practices they are taking to increase inclusiveness of their population into the trade industry.
-These skills would allow me to encourage a similar approach back in Australia, and enable more diversification within out workforce.”
+These skills would allow me to encourage a similar approach back in Australia, and enable more diversification within our workforce.”

 The Global Footprints Scholarship is an exciting opportunity for me to challenge my current level of experience through immersive learning in a new environment and country, whilst being able to simultaneously give back to the refrigeration industry and Australia.